 The international laws governing copyright protection differ from country to country.
 While there is no standardized international copyright protection law that applies throughout the world, many nations offer copyright protection for foreign works.

 Trademark registration is generally not valid outside of the United States.

 In some instances you may be able to file an “international application” with the International Bureau of the World Intellectual Property Organization.
 This application will get your trademark recognized and protected in several countries.

-If you are concerned with protecting your brand and your work in other countries, it is best to talk to a lawyer with international experience.
-He or she will be able to guide you through international policies on copyrights and trademarks, and help you decide whether or not you need a legal translation.
+If you are concerned with protecting your brand and your work in other countries, contact Legal Language to speak with one of our in-house attorneys with international experience.
+We’ll guide you through international policies on copyrights and trademarks, and help you decide whether or not you need a legal translation.